-If your rubbish, recycling or garden waste bin hasn't been collected, please wait until after 3pm on your collection day to let us know
+If your rubbish, recycling or garden waste bin hasn't been collected, please wait until after 3pm on your collection day to let us know.

 Where you should put your rubbish or recycling wheelie bins on collection days and what you can put in them

-There are 2 recycling sites - also called tips - one in Hove, off Old Shoreham Road and one in Brighton, off Wilson Road.
+There are two recycling sites - also called tips - one in Hove, off Old Shoreham Road and one in Brighton, off Wilson Road.
 They take household waste or recycling, electrical items, garden waste and some DIY waste.

 What to put into your recycling bins or boxes, what waste should be kept separate and where to put your box for collection